 In addition to being a wonderful home for us, DR is a model for social change.
 Outreach and education are integral to our mission.
 Rather than isolating ourselves completely from the mainstream, we promote DR as a viable alternative.
 We enjoy sharing discoveries and ideas of sustainable living with people who have a wide variety of lifestyles.

-If you are interested in Dancing Rabbit, you have lots of options: subscribe to our blog, arrange a visit, or come do a work exchange stint.
+If you are interested in Dancing Rabbit, you have lots of options: read our blog, arrange a visit, or come do a work exchange stint.
 We are actively seeking new members to share our lives and goals.
 Together we can build our dreams!